Norwegian County Road 419

-Norwegian County Road 419 (Fv419) is a Norwegian county road which runs between the villages of Hannåsmoen and Klepp in Evje og Hornnes municipality in Agder county, Norway.
-The 1.8 km long road includes a bridge over the river Otra.
+Norwegian County Road 419 (Fv419) was a Norwegian county road which ran between the villages of Hannåsmoen and Klepp in Evje og Hornnes Municipality in Agder county, Norway.
+The 1.8 km long road included a bridge over the river Otra.
 It is one of five bridges over the river Otra in the municipality.
-The western end of the road connects with the Norwegian National Road 9 which runs north–south into the Setesdalen valley.
+The western end of the road connected with the Norwegian National Road 9 which runs north–south into the Setesdalen valley.

+The road was merged and renumbered in 2019 and it is now part of the larger County Road 3792 which runs from Vånne to Hannåsmoen.